loandangnt/women-clothing/README.md

 Given this insight, retailers are better provide precise information including size, product details, real images that matches as much as possible to the reality to avoid disatisfaction.
 This is a common challenge of the apparel e-commerce industry.
 Customers are ultimately attracted to gorgeous images online.
 They make purchase and get disappointed, then, leave negative comments and are likely to never come back!
 This actually the worst for any retailers who want to build a long-term business.

-Let's take a look at Review Text data to analyze more details.
+Let's take a look at the Review Text field to analyze more details.

 ![image](./visualizations/venn_diagram.png)